 - blood flow to your fingers and toes improves

-- your body is better at healing cuts and wounds
+- your body is better at protecting cuts and wounds from infection

 - you may feel less stressed or in a better mood than when you were smoking.

 After one year of not smoking

 After one year of not smoking, you’ve saved over $13,000.
 This is enough for an around-the-world plane ticket for yourself and your partner, some new furniture, or a lump sum off your mortgage.